4eckme/node-paginator/README.md

 # node-paginator
 Node.js pagination manager with native input.

-It is manage of sql query limits and pages links
+It is manage of sql query limits, pages links and items index numbers